abhinavg97/ABSA_GNN/README.md

 This project is under works.
 It aims to do sentiment analysis using text GCN.

+## Currently done:

+*   Identified aspects terms from user-generated text content.
+*   Dependency parsing is used to capture syntactical structure.
+*   Graph Convolutional Network is used to capture dependencies of aspect and opinions.
+*   Stratified split is used to ensure even distribution of aspect classes among train, validation and test data

 ## Backlog:

 1. Update Adjacency matrix at each iteration

+## Folder Structure

+Browse into the corresponding folders in the text_gcn module to see the pertaining details

 ## Setup